Cheap flights to Sioux Falls Regional (Jo Foss Field)

 What time of day is cheapest to fly?

 At the moment, flights at noon are likely to offer the best value for money for your Sioux Falls Regional (Jo Foss Field) trip.
-A flight in the morning will more often than not be of higher cost.
+A flight in the afternoon will more often than not be of higher cost.

 Sioux Falls Regional Airport (FSD), also known as Joe Foss Field Airport, is three miles (6km) from the center of Sioux Falls, South Dakota, the largest city between Minneapolis and Denver.
 Founded in 1883, this Midwestern city has about 150,000 permanent residents and is a major tourist gateway to the northern Great Plains.